sarcDV/sarcDV.github.io/projects/MoCo/presentation.md

 ## Introduction
 - Previous methods required image priors, limiting generalisability.
-- This research introduces a deep learning method for RMC in MRI using:
+- This extension introduces a deep learning method for RMC in MRI using:
   - ReconResNet model.
   - Novel contrast augmentation and artificial motion corruption techniques.